-- 1 An Act to establish rights regarding the disposition of a person's remains. - 2 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 3 Section 1.
-That a NEW SECTION be added to title 5534:
+1 An Act to establish rights regarding the disposition of a person's remains.

+2 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA:

-A person, who is 18 years of age or older and of sound mind, by entering into a preneed contract as defined by § 55-11-1, may direct the location, manner and conditions of disposition of the person's remains, and the arrangements for funeral goods and services to be provided upon the person's death.
-The disposition directions and funeral prearrangements that are contained in a preneed contract are not subject to cancellation or substantial revision unless the cancellation or substantial revision has been ordered by a person who the decedent has appointed in the preneed contract as the person authorized to cancel or revise the terms of the preneed contract, or unless any resources set aside to fund the preneed contract are insufficient under the terms of the preneed contract to carry out the disposition directions and funeral prearrangements contained therein.
+A person, who is 18 years of age or older and of sound mind, by entering into a 4 5 preneed contract as defined by § 55-11-1, may direct the location, manner and conditions 6 of disposition of the person's remains, and the arrangements for funeral goods and 7 services to be provided upon the person's death.
+The disposition directions and funeral 8 prearrangements that are contained in a preneed contract are not subject to cancellation 9 or substantial revision unless the cancellation or substantial revision has been ordered by a person who the decedent has appointed in the preneed contract as the person authorized 10 11 to cancel or revise the terms of the preneed contract, or unless any resources set aside 12 to fund the preneed contract are insufficient under the terms of the preneed contract to 13 carry out the disposition directions and funeral prearrangements contained therein.

-Except as provided in section 3 of this Act, the right to control the disposition of the remains of a deceased person, the location, manner and conditions of disposition, and arrangements for funeral goods and services to be provided vests in the following, in the order named, provided such person is 18 years or older and is of sound mind:

-- (1) A person designated by the decedent as the person with the right to control the disposition in an affidavit executed in accordance with section 4 of this Act; - (2) A person designated in the federal Record of Emergency Date Form DD 93, or its successor form, to have the right of disposition by a member of the military who dies while under active-duty orders, as described in 10 U.S.C. § 1481, in effect on January 1, 2022;

-(3) The surviving spouse;
+15 Except as provided in section 3 of this Act, the right to control the disposition of 16 the remains of a deceased person, the location, manner and conditions of disposition, and 17 arrangements for funeral goods and services to be provided vests in the following, in the 18 order named, provided such person is 18 years or older and is of sound mind: 19 (1)A person designated by the decedent as the person with the right to control the 20 disposition in an affidavit executed in accordance with section 4 of this Act; 21 A person designated in the federal Record of Emergency Date Form DD 93, or its (2) 22 successor form, to have the right of disposition by a member of the military who 23 dies while under active-duty orders, as described in 10 U.S.C. § 1481, in effect on 24 January 1, 2022; 25 (3) The surviving spouse;